denniepatton/TritonNP/README.md

 ## Description
 From *Triton*, the Greek god of waves, and N(ucleosome) P(hasing).
 This workflow will run TritonNP on matched BAM and (optional) GC-correction files for regions of interest, generating nucleosome phasing metrics and region-level figures as outputs.

+This tool has been updated!
+For the newest version, which now includes fragmentomic analyses, check out: https://github.com/GavinHaLab/Triton
+However, f you are looking to reproduce LuCaP PDX phasing analyses from https://doi.org/10.1158/2159-8290.CD-22-0692 you are in the right place.

 ## Contact
 Robert Patton